#

 Businesses that are unable to maintain the integrity of their clients’ personal information, will suffer losses if the information becomes compromised, leaked, or maliciously modified.
 The best way to prevent these outcomes is to implement proactive security tools that monitor and control interactions with personal data.

 NC Protect addresses privacy issues including who can access data that contains personal and other sensitive information.
 Secure files and control how authorized users can share and utilize documents containing PII, while providing a clear audit trail of access and use.
-Fully integrated with Microsoft 365 apps including SharePoint® Online and on-premises, OneDrive, Teams, Outlook, and Yammer, Windows File Shares and Nutanix Files, NC Protect ensures data privacy compliance and information security by continuously monitoring and auditing content (files, chats, messages) against regulatory and corporate policies to protect against data breaches, unauthorized access and misuse.
+Fully integrated with Microsoft 365 apps including SharePoint® Online and on-premises, Teams, Outlook, and Yammer, Windows File Shares and Nutanix Files, NC Protect ensures data privacy compliance and information security by continuously monitoring and auditing content (files, chats, messages) against regulatory and corporate policies to protect against data breaches, unauthorized access and misuse.

 Infographic: Managing Information Security & Data Governance in SharePoint & O365